Wasatch Back

-The Wasatch Back is a region in the Rocky Mountains in northern Utah, United States, on the east side of the Wasatch Mountain range.
+The Wasatch Back is a region in the Rocky Mountains in northern Utah, United States, on the east side of the Wasatch Mountains range.
 The name Wasatch Back differentiates it from the Wasatch Front, which is the region on the western side of the Wasatch Mountains.
 The terms are commonly used in local media, and also in scholarly and scientific discussions of the region.

-While the Wasatch Front includes most of Utah's more populous cities (such as Salt Lake City, Ogden, Layton, and Provo}, the Wasatch Back has a lower population, and the landscape is generally more rural and mountainous with smaller communities such as Park City, Heber City, and Morgan.
-Summit County (home to Park City) is within the Wasatch Back region, and as of 2019 the county has one of the highest household income levels in the United States.
+While the Wasatch Front includes most of Utah's more populous cities (such as Salt Lake City, Ogden, Layton, and Provo), the Wasatch Back has a lower population, and the landscape is generally more rural and mountainous with smaller communities such as Park City, Heber City, and Morgan.
+Summit County (home to Park City) has one of the highest household income levels in the United States.

 Originally a mining and agricultural region, the Wasatch Back has experienced rapid residential growth through the 1990s and continuing into the 2000s.
 Local recreational activities include skiing, snowboarding, snowmobiling, hiking, boating, and horseback riding.
-Park City is the site of numerous concerts and festivals, including the Sundance Film Festival held every January.
+Park City is the site of numerous concerts and festivals.
+It was the home of the Sundance Film Festival from 1979 to 2026.